amarula/dyndesign/README.rst

 ---------------

-Dyndesign provides API ``mergeclasses`` to merge two or more classes as if they were dictionaries, so that the merged class has the attributes and methods of the base class and of the extension classes.
+Dyndesign provides API ``mergeclasses`` to merge two or more classes as if they were dictionaries.
+As a result, the newly created class has the same properties from both its base class and any added extensions.
 If two or more classes have the same attributes/methods, the attributes/methods from the rightmost classes (in the order in which the classes are passed to ``mergeclasses``) overload the ones from the leftmost classes, similarly to what happens when merging dictionaries.